whatsBehind/online-chat/README.md

-- Server receives the login message from client
+- Server receives the login message from the client
-    - First server check database if the user enters valid user id and password (Not implemented)
+    - First server checks database if the user enters valid user id and password (Not implemented)
-    - After id and password validation, server creates a new `MessagePublisher` and add it into `MessagePublisherManager`
+    - After id and password validations, server creates a new `MessagePublisher` and add it into `MessagePublisherManager`
     - In the end, server sends back a response to notify the client if login succeeds
 - Client receives response from server.
 If login succeeded, client start a new `ServerListener` which is a subclass of `Thread` to listen to message from server.
-The thread is blocked when there is not message from server.
+The thread is blocked when there is no messages from server.
 ![login2](https://github.com/whatsBehind/online-chat/assets/148703191/0f297167-f541-483a-92fd-aa91afc7a809)